MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/New-CMCertificateProfileScep.md

 ```

 ### -KeyUsage
-Specifies the key usage for the certificate.
+Specifies one or more key usage for the certificate.
 Valid values are:

 - KeyEncipherment